fahimfarookme/fahimfarookme.github.io/_posts/2017-12-03-the-mystery-of-eureka-self-preservation.md

 {% include image.html src="/img/eureka-during-network-partition.png" description="The system during a network partition - Eureka servers enter the self-preservation mode" style="width: 758px;" %}

-Due to the network partition instance 4 and 5 lost connectivity with the Eureka server, however instance 2 is still having connectivity to instance 4.
-The Eureka server will then evict instance 4 and 5 from the registry since the server no longer receive heartbeats.
-Then it will start to observe that it has lost more than 15% of the heartbeats suddenly and consequently enter the self-preservation mode.
+Due to the network partition, instance 4 and 5 have lost the connectivity with the Eureka server, however instance 2 is still having connectivity to instance 4.
+The Eureka server will now evict instance 4 and 5 from the registry since the server no longer receives heartbeats.
+Then it will start to observe that it has suddenly lost more than 15% of the heartbeats and consequently enter the self-preservation mode.

-From now onward the Eureka server stops expiring instances in the registry even if remaining instances go down.
+From then onwards the Eureka server stops expiring instances in the registry even if the remaining instances go down.

 {% include image.html src="/img/eureka-during-self-preservation.png" description="The system during the self-preservation mode - Eureka servers stop expiring any microservice instances"  style="width: 599px;"%}